scalest/Scalest/Readme.md

 In future there will be healthchecks, more CMS-like features, swagger, cors stuff and much more.
 The main thing Scalest makes easier is fast creation of any type of application.
-For example the admin panel can be very helpful for developing chatbots, as a tool for the support team or for the developer themself.
+For example the admin panel can be very helpful for developing chatbots, as a tool for the support team or for the developers themselves.

 To start using Scalest add this to `build.sbt`: